Rainbow Trout

 Reservoir Loch-Style

-Drifting a large still-water loch in a boat, casting a team of three flies across the drift and washing them back through the waves before lifting and re-casting.
-Dibbling the top dropper on the surface creates a trigger effect.
+Drifting a large still-water loch in a boat, casting a team of three flies across the drift.
 Intermediate and floating lines; large buzzers in the evening.

 Surface Dry Fly on Rivers